 - being a key point of contact with external agencies, especially the local authority and its support services

-- liaising with first and primary schools and potential next providers of education including Gosforth Academy and special educational providers, to ensure a pupil and their parents are informed about options and a smooth transition is planned
+- liaising with first and primary schools for transition and potential next providers of education including Gosforth Academy and special educational providers, to ensure a pupil and their parents are informed about options and a smooth transition is planned

 - working with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements